ska-telescope/developer.skatelescope.org/src/development/cplusplus-codeguide.rst

 ************************
 C++ Coding Guidelines
 ************************
 This section describes requirements and guidelines for development and testing of a new C++ project on GitLab.
-The COntinuous Integration tools are GitLab specific - but most of the processes could be easily moved to a Jenkins Pipeline if required.
+The Continuous Integration tools are GitLab specific - but most of the processes could be easily moved to a Jenkins Pipeline if required.

 .. contents:: Table of Contents